 The second reason adult teeth will fall out is due to disease.
 Most commonly, periodontitis is the reason that teeth will fall out in adults.
 This disease is an inflammation and infection of the structures that support the teeth, allowing the teeth to become loose.
 This disease is a result of untreated gingivitis, which will infect the mouth further than the gums when it is not taken care of.
 To treat this issue before teeth fall out, you must see a dentist to be diagnosed, and then the dentist will either do some deep cleaning, will help to build new supports for your teeth, or will remove infected teeth to help your mouth as a whole.

 Lost teeth can occur in anyone’s life, but it’s important to remember that many people have missing teeth and that a visit to your dentist can help you know your options in having your missing tooth fixed so that you can lead a normal and healthy life.

 When you lose a tooth, it’s important not to fret, but to rather see a dentist about your condition.
-At the dental office of Curtis L. Chan, D.D.S., we can help you after you lose a tooth, and we can help you to not lose any more.
-We are trained to handle cases such like this, and we are confident we can help you.
-Call our office today to schedule and appointment to see how we can assist you at (858) 481-9090.
+At the Del Mar, California dental office of Curtis L. Chan, D.D.S., we can help you after you lose a tooth, and we can help you avoid losing any more.
+We are trained to handle cases such as this, and we are confident we can help you.
+Call our San Diego, California office today to schedule an appointment to see how we can assist you at (858) 481-9090.

 Comments are closed.